pliu19/HateBase/README.md

 1. Obtain a [hatebase API key](http://www.hatebase.org/request_api)
 2. Go ahead and try it out.
 The following python script or command can be used as an example
-3. In order to get all the vocabulary, simply chage 'page' in 'filters' dict.
+3. In order to get all the vocabulary, simply change 'page' number in 'filters' since each query only returns 100 results.

 ```
 >>> from HateBase import HateBaseAPI